mazharulsabbir/odoo_project_team/README.md

 - Dual filtering system:
   - Time-based: All Time, This Week, Previous Week, This Month, Previous Month
   - User-based: Filter by specific team members or view all
-- Interactive statistics showing Total, Done, In Progress, and To Do tasks
+- Dynamic stage-based statistics instead of fixed statuses
+- Tasks are counted by stage name for accurate representation
+- Assignee table with:
+  - Total task count per user
+  - Stage-wise task breakdown as colored pills
-- Assignee table with "View Tasks" action for detailed task lists
+  - "View Tasks" action for detailed task lists
 - Centered filter controls for better UI

 ### 5. Smart Task Assignment